 I was listening to an unofficial French double album of Camel’s live performances from 1972 and 1974 and I absolutely loved it.
 Sometimes I forget how good a band is, especially one that I listened a lot to a long time ago.

-Anyway, I was thinking while listening to ‘Homage To The God Of Light’ which was recorded live at the Marquee in October 1974 that, my God, this is 50 years old.
-50...
+Anyway, I was thinking while listening to ‘Homage To The God Of Light’ which was recorded live at the Marquee in October 1974 that, my God, this is nearly 52 years old.
+52...
 I don’t know about you but I couldn’t have conceived of 2024 when I was 13.
 It seemed impossibly distant.
 But here we are.
 It’s a very different world in many ways but it’s also remarkably similar.
 More similar than we could have imagined.
 Though try explaining the internet to your 13-year-old self.

 And it got me thinking about what music would be played 50 years from now and I’m not sure there is any.
 I’m sure there’s some good music being recorded but it comes to the market as a disposable item.
 It streams in and you don’t feel anything about it as a product to make it stick the way it used to.